Annanur railway station

 Annanur railway station is one of the railway stations of the Chennai Central–Arakkonam section of the Chennai Suburban Railway Network.
 Located about 18 km from Chennai Central railway station, the station serves the neighbourhood of Annanur, which is pronounced as 'Annanoor', a suburb of Chennai located west of the city centre.
 It has an elevation of 24.28 m above sea level.
 The station also has an EMU car shed complex located on the southern side.

 History

 The first lines in the station were electrified on 29 November 1979, with the electrification of the Chennai Central–Tiruvallur section.
 Additional lines at the station were electrified on 2 October 1986, with the electrification of the Villivakkam–Avadi section.

 Layout

 The station has four tracks and two platforms—a side platform and an island platform.
 The island platform houses the ticket counter.
-Unlike most other suburban stations on the network, the station lack several basic passenger amenities such as footbridge for pedestrian and macadamised road leading to the neighbourhoods.
+Unlike most other suburban stations on the network, the station lack several basic passenger amenities such as macadamised road leading to the neighbourhoods.
+A new footover bridge (FOB) has been constructed and now in use since May 2023.
+But the passengers are put to hardship as all the direct approaches to the platform has been blocked due to the running of high speed train on this route.Old people and people with luggage find it very difficult.

+Station layout

 Traffic

 As of 2016, the railway station serves around 20,000 passengers every day.